sbalsom/CV-and-Freelancing-Protocol/README.md

 points of the project in development.

 ### 4. Deployment
-A domain name of your choice (depending on availability) is purchased.
+If needed, a domain name of your choice (depending on availability) is purchased.

 Your website or app is deployed on this domain.

 You have the option to maintain access to the source code for future website maintenance.

 ### 5. Billing
-I send you the invoice and the money is transferred (within one month maximum) to the specified bank account.
+I send you the invoice and the agreed upon remuneration is transferred (within one month maximum) to my bank account.